 - 7.1 This protocol has been formulated to facilitate the exchange of information between partners.
-It is, however, incumbent on all partners to recognise that any information shared must be justified on the merits of each case. - 7.2 Information must be requested in a legally compliant manner, setting out the legal grounds for disclosure, for example if the Crime and Taxation exemption under the Data Protection Act (DPA) 2018 Schedule 2 Part 1 (2) is being relied on, then this should be formally set out and the specific details provided.
-Where relevant, including the use of information as evidence for prosecution, the Warwickshire Police access request forms (Appendices 10 and 11), or alternative official third-party subject access request form where required by other partners, must be used. - 7.3 Partners sharing information should make clear who the information can be shared with in their Privacy Notice and Record of Processing Activity (ROPA).
+It is, however, incumbent on all partners to recognise that any information shared must be lawful and justified on the merits of each case. - 7.2 Information must be requested in a legally compliant manner, setting out the legal grounds for disclosure.
+For example, if the Crime and Taxation exemption under the DPA 2018 Schedule 2 Part 1 (2) is being relied on, then this should be formally set out and the specific details provided.
+Where relevant, including the use of information as evidence for prosecution, the Warwickshire Police access request forms (Appendices 11 and 12), or alternative official third-party subject access request form where required by other partners, must be used. - 7.3 Partners sharing information should make clear who the information can be shared with in their Privacy Notice and Record of Processing Activity (ROPA).
 Information shared should only be used for the purpose requested by the requesting partner and should not be shared further without consent of the information owner unless there is a legal obligation or other lawful basis for doing so. - 7.4 Any data should be shared and stored in accordance with the relevant legislation.
-In particular, where the data to be shared is personal, a secure transmission system should be used, such as secure email (or standard email systems where these are confirmed to be secure) or courier or hosted on a secure system shared by partners.
-All Partner agencies must have appropriate technical and organisational measures in place, having regard to the nature and sensitivity of the information, to ensure information security.
-This will include monitoring and auditing procedures as well as the ability to respond to any failure to adhere to the data sharing protocol swiftly and effectively and to report and personal data breach. - 7.5 Any information shared should only be kept as long as it is necessary and then confidentially destroyed by all signatories in accordance with any relevant data retention and disposal policies. - 7.6 Appendix 2 gives a checklist to help ensure that data is lawfully shared.
+In particular, where the data to be shared is personal, a secure transmission system should be used, such as secure email (or standard email systems where these are confirmed to be secure1), courier or hosted on a secure system shared by partners.
+All partner agencies must have appropriate technical and organisational measures in place, having regard to the nature and sensitivity of the information, to ensure information security.
+This will include monitoring and auditing procedures as well as the ability to respond to any failure to adhere to the data sharing protocol swiftly and effectively and to report any personal data breach. - 7.5 It is the responsibility of each partner to ensure that its staff members are appropriately trained to handle and process the Shared Personal Data.
+Shared Data shall be accessible only to personnel who require access for the purposes outlined in this protocol and partners must ensure access controls are in place. - 7.6 Any information shared should only be kept as long as it is necessary and then confidentially destroyed by all signatories in accordance with any relevant data retention and disposal policies. - 7.7 Appendix 2 gives a checklist to help ensure that data is lawfully shared.